Albert W. Wishard

-Albert W. Wishard (1854-July 11, 1917) was an American attorney and politician.
+Albert W. Wishard (c.
+1854-July 11, 1917) was an American attorney and politician.
 Wishard served in the Indiana State Senate for two terms and was a United States Attorney.
-A Republican, Wishard was also was the campaign manager for Charles W. Fairbanks two Senate campaigns.
+A Republican, Wishard was also the campaign manager for Charles W. Fairbanks two Senate campaigns.

 Early life and education

-Albert W. Wishard was born in 1854 in Greenwood, Indiana.
+Albert W. Wishard was born in about 1854 in Greenwood, Indiana.
 His father was physician W. H. Wishard and his mother was Harriet (née Moreland) Wishard.
 Wishard had one sister, Elizabeth.
 When Wishard was ten, his family moved to Marion County, settling in Southport.
 He attended Wabash College and graduated in 1876.
 Wishard studied law at John Coburn's law firm.

 Career and life in politics

 After passing the bar, Wishard was partner in John Coburn's firm, Test & Coburn, followed by being a partner with J. E. Florea.
 He eventually founded his own firm.

 Politics

 In 1884, Wishard ran for the Indiana House of Representatives as a Republican representing Marion, Shelby and Bartholomew Counties.
 In 1888, he married Carrie Wallace in Indianapolis.
 One year later, in 1889, Wallace filed to divorce Wishard.
 The couple divorced, and Wishard would keep in touch with Wallace via letters.

 In 1900, Wishard was appointed solicitor for the Internal Revenue Service (IRS) by President William McKinley.

 On March 1, 1903, Wishard resigned from his position as solicitor for the IRS.
 He left Washington and moved back to Indianapolis where he returned to his law practice.
 In 1906, he and Carrie Wallace agreed to marry and eloped in Chicago with Wallace's mother as a witness.